alvarolorentedev/kanekotic-page/blog/2022-09-10-delivery-acceleration-environments.md

 * Longer feedback loop.
 * Continuous misalignment due to development cycles in between different teams.

 As you can see, this makes a fake sense of safety, but it does not affect positively the change failure rate.

-Affecting negatively other DORA 4 metrics:
+This affects mostly negatively most of DORA 4 metrics:

 * ❌ **Deployment frequency**
 * ❌ **Lead Time for change**